Welcome to New Path

 Open Wednesday through Saturday 10:00 am to 5:00 pm

-A retail store specializing in gently used clothing for the entire family along with fair trade decor and fair trade chocolates.
+A retail store specializing in gently used clothing for the entire family along with fair trade decor.

 The Gleaning Place